TAMULib/GIFMButtonService/CONTRIBUTING.md

 <a name="readme-top"></a>
-# Contributing to Get It For Me Button UI
+# Contributing to Get It For Me Button Service

-Though *Contributing to Get It For Me (GIFM) Button UI* is developed and maintained by Texas A&M University Libraries, we welcome community contributions.
+Though *Contributing to Get It For Me (GIFM) Button Service* is developed and maintained by Texas A&M University Libraries, we welcome community contributions.
-Involvement in *GIFM UI* can take many forms.
+Involvement in *GIFM Service* can take many forms.

 <div align="right">(<a href="#readme-top">back to top</a>)</div>

 ## Using

-Deploying *GIFM UI* and trying it out at your own institution is itself a way of contributing to the development process.
+Deploying *GIFM Service* and trying it out at your own institution is itself a way of contributing to the development process.
 For more information on deployment strategies please see the [Deployment Guide][deployment-guide].

 <div align="right">(<a href="#readme-top">back to top</a>)</div>